 Eligibility for services is not based on income.
 Eligibility is determined for children birth to three years of age by the existence of a developmental delay in the following areas:

 - Children with Down Syndrome or another similar diagnosis may also be eligible.

 Typical Child Development

-The following links are helpful guides regarding typical child development
+The following resources are helpful guides regarding typical child development:

 Free Developmental Screening

 If you are concerned about your child's development, you can get a free, developmental screening appointment by calling Spokane Regional Health District's - Infant Toddler Network at 509-324-1651.